pearguacamole/Etheriun-Transaction-Tracker/README.md

 # Luganodes-Task   Ethereum Deposit Tracker

-An Ethereum Deposit Tracker that logs all deposits over a contract and creates Telegram alerts.
-Comes with a grafana dashboard for better visualisation.
+The Ethereum Deposit Tracker is a system designed to monitor deposits on the Beacon Deposit Contract, log them in a MongoDB database, and send real-time Telegram alerts.
+The application integrates Prometheus for collecting metrics and uses Grafana to visualize the data, providing insights into the deposits and any errors encountered.
+This setup helps streamline Ethereum deposit tracking with real-time alerts and visual monitoring.

 ## Requirements
 - python==3.12.2